 - For removing your views from before you installed the extension and turned off the switch (check out the segment in option 3).

-- If you disable the Chrome extension.
+- If you disable or uninstall the Chrome extension.

 - If you use a different browser, computer or device that doesn’t have the extension.